kkamtikar/DataCleaningProject/README.md

 PART 1
 --------------------------------------------------------------------------------------
 1. xtrain <- read.table("./data/train/X_train.txt", header=FALSE, sep="")
 Read X_train.txt data into xtrain using read.table.
 Set the header to FALSE as X_train.txt does not contain header row.
-By default space is considered as the separator.
+By default, space is considered as the separator.
 Note: Do NOT set explicit space sep =" ". xtrain data frame has 7352 rows and 561 columns.

 2. xtest <- read.table("./data/test/X_test.txt", header=FALSE, sep="")